ElijahCuff/Technology-Induced-Schizophrenia/README.md

-# Technology Induced Schizophrenia.
+# Technology Induced & Enhanced Schizophrenia.
-> Technology Induced and Enhanced Schizophrenia - A Cyber Security Education Initiative.
+> A Cyber Security Education Initiative.

 ### V2K ( Voice to Skull )
 - Ultrasound Voice Transmission to Inner Ear Bones has proven effective at transmitting voice to the skull ( V2K ) at an average of 19500Hz